 (9) Methadone clinic (see § 276-7 for definition); however, no methadone clinic shall be permitted in any of the drug-free zones that appear on and which are depicted on the Drug-Free Zone Map of the City of North Wildwood, which has been produced, approved and adopted pursuant to the authority contained in N.J.S.A.
 2C:35-7 and 2C:35-7.1 and which is referred to in Chapter 214, Drug-Free Zones, of the Code of the City of North Wildwood.

 (10) Body art establishments (see § 276-7 for definition).

+(11) Wireless antennas provided that new antennas utilize co-location or are installed on existing structures.

 C. Accessory uses permitted: